-A determination will be made of the relationship (if any) between an AE and the study drug or study procedure, as applicable.
-A causal relationship is present if a determination is made that there is a reasonable possibility that the AE may have been caused by the drug or study procedure.
+A determination will be made of the relationship (if any) between an adverse event and the study drug or study procedure, as applicable.
+A causal relationship is present if a determination is made that there is a reasonable possibility that the adverse event may have been caused by the drug or study procedure.